 TPSS 654 Communications in the Sciences (1) (3-hr Lec/Lab combination) Laboratory-type course for improving communication abilities in the sciences and engineering.
 Presentations to lay audiences are emphasized.
 Hands-on experience in techniques and methods is provided.

 TPSS 667 Graduate Seminar (1) Presentation of research reports; reviews of current literature in plant and soil sciences.
-Repeatable four times.
 Pre: graduate standing or consent.

 TPSS 680 Geospatial Analysis of Natural Resource Data (3) The application of geostatistics to estimate spatial dependence to improve soil and regional sampling; provide insight into underlying soil, geographic, and geologic process, and to provide quantitative scaling up of point measurements to fields, regions, and watersheds.
 State-space modeling also will be included.
 A-F only.
-Pre: GEOG 388 or ZOOL 631; or consent.
+Pre: GEOG 488, ZOOL 631, or Times Series Analysis course; or consent.
 (Cross-listed as GEOG 680)

 TPSS 699 Directed Research (V) In-depth study of specialized problems.
-Repeatable unlimited times.
 CR/NC only.
 Pre: consent.

 TPSS 711 Special Topics (V) Specialized topics from various areas of plant and soil research such as experimental techniques, growth regulation, morphogenesis, genetics and breeding, culture and nutrition of tropical crops.
 A-F only.
 Pre: consent.

-TPSS 800 Dissertation Research (V) Repeatable unlimited times.
-CR/NC only.
+TPSS 800 Dissertation Research (V) CR/NC only.
 Pre: consent.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.